 If you don’t qualify for a flash glucose monitor or CGM, your main option is to self-fund a device.
 It’s expensive so if it’s something you’re thinking of doing, it’s worth speaking to your healthcare team first to see if they think it’s something that would suit you.

-There is only one flash glucose monitor manufactured at the moment.
-This is called the Freestyle Libre (the Freestyle Libre2, The newest model has alarms for predicted high or low blood sugar levels.
+There is only one flash glucose monitor that is available to buy in the UK at the moment, the Freestyle Libre 2.
+This model has alarms for predicted high or low blood sugar levels.
 But when the alarm does sound you still have you scan your arm to check your blood sugar level.

-The cost of Freestyle Libre or Freestyle Libre 2 sensors are around £50 every 2 weeks.
+The cost of Freestyle Libre 2 sensors is around £50 every 2 weeks.
 If you have a compatible smartphone you can just download the app and use your phone to scan the sensor to see the readings.
-But if you don’t, you can buy a small device called a reader, for around £50 and this is a one-off purchase.
+But if you don’t, you can buy a small device called a reader for around £50 and this is a one-off purchase.
 Speak to your healthcare professional about where you can buy a reader from – they can be available direct from the manufacturer (Abbott), from a pharmacy or online but this can change.